 The picture highlights the size disparity between genders, with females substantially larger than males.

 Giant Walking Sticks (Megaphasma denticrus) ranks as North America's longest native insects, with females reaching seven inches in length.

-When you talk about rock and roll music, insects are usually not a big conversation starter.
+When talk turns to rock and roll music, insects usually do not start the conversation.

 The journal American Entomologist bucked that trend and recently published a study on the scope and social meaning of using insects as cover art for rock music.